soitinj/doubling-game/README.md

 docker-compose down -v
 ```

-To start a development server of the next.js app (both the frontend and backend with the game engine), run the following (from root):
+To start a development server of the next.js app (both the frontend and backend with the game engine) for local usage, run the following (from root):
 ```sh
 cd src
 npm install